-13. Drink an ACV, Honey, and Lemon Tonic, Three Times Daily
+13. Drink an ACV, Honey, and Lemon Tonic Three Times Daily

-This fairly well known concoction is cleansing, reducing, and naturally energizing.
+This fairly well-known concoction is cleansing, reducing, and naturally energizing.
 By drinking this tonic first thing in the morning on an empty stomach, and again between each meal, you will begin to flush out the system, boost the digestive fire, and speed up the metabolism.

 Directions: For weight loss, take 12 ounces of hot (but not boiling) water and add in 1 teaspoon of honey, 1 teaspoon of apple cider vinegar, and juice from 1/4 of a lemon.
 Drink this first thing each morning, between breakfast and lunch, and again between lunch and dinner.
-Alternatively the Kapha-Balancing Tonic can be taken at the same recommended times.
+Alternatively, the Kapha-Balancing Tonic can be taken at the same recommended times.

 14. Take Triphala Churna Before Bed

-Triphala is the universal formula for flushing out the GI tract, strengthening and cleansing the liver, boosting the digestion, and promoting healthy elimination.
+Triphala is the universal formula for flushing out the GI tract, strengthening and cleansing the liver, boosting digestion, and promoting healthy elimination.
 Best of all, it is filled with antioxidants and vitamin C making it an all-around health tonic that is often gentle enough to take for a lifetime.

 Directions: For weight loss, add 1 teaspoon of Triphala Churna and 1 teaspoon of honey to 1/2 cup of hot (not boiling) water.
 Stir well and let steep for 5 minutes.
 Stir again and drink, making sure to consume all of the herbs.
 Take this each night before bed for a cleansing boost throughout the night and a healthy bowel movement in the morning.

 Ayurveda uses a healthy, slow-but-steady approach to weight loss that will take effort and patience, but will grant you long-lasting permanent changes in the end.
-By using a wholistic approach and making the appropriate diet, lifestyle, and herbal habits a regular part of your routine, you can begin to lose weight, boost your energy levels, and create optimal health for years to comes.
+By using a holistic approach and making the appropriate diet, lifestyle, and herbal habits a regular part of your routine, you can begin to lose weight, boost your energy levels, and create optimal health for years to come.
 In weight loss or any other healthcare goal, Ayurveda is not a temporary fix, but rather a way of living your life to its fullest potential.